flecherdev/flecherdev/README.md

 ### Hi, I'm Ezequiel👋 👾

 ## I'm a Fullstack Developer.
-I love javascript 😃 . çI worked at Treggo.I worked at NCR.
+I love javascript 😃 .
+I'm working at Acciona It.
+I worked at Donweb.
+I worked at Treggo.I worked at NCR.

 Here are some ideas to get you started: